egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 ## DNS Zone Cut

-Surely we could have the DNSSEC zone cut in much exactly the same way as DNS zone cut, no?
+Surely the DNSSEC zone could have been cut in much exactly the same way as DNS zone cut, no?

 Except that validation is being done with retrieving the